 HCA used in dietary supplements usually comes from garcinia.
 It might prevent fat storage, control appetite, and increase exercise endurance.
 But it's unclear if these effects occur in humans.

-People use garcinia for conditions such as obesity, athletic performance, joint pain, and many others, but there is no good scientific evidence to support these uses.
-There is also concern that using garcinia might harm the liver.
+People commonly use garcinia for obesity, athletic performance, joint pain, and many other conditions, but there is no good scientific evidence to support these uses.

 Uses & Effectiveness

 We currently have no information for GARCINIA overview.